traefik/traefik/docs/content/https/acme.md

 _Optional, Default=false_

-The `caSystemCertPool` defines if the certificates pool must use a copy of the system cert pool.
+The `caSystemCertPool` option defines if the certificates pool must use a copy of the system cert pool.

 ```yaml tab="File (YAML)"
 certificatesResolvers: